transientskp/tkp/documentation/source/database/assoc.rst

     First we illustrate "true" many-to-many association.
-However, for reasons that will become obvious, this is never actually performed: instead, we reduce it to a simpler, one-to-one association.
+However, for reasons that will become obvious, this is never actually performed: instead, we reduce it to a simpler, one-to-one or one-to-many association.

 .. graphviz:: assoc/many2many.dot